 The interface definition file (.pyf) is how you can fine-tune the interface between Python and Fortran.
 There is decent documentation for f2py found in the numpy/f2py/docs directory where-ever NumPy is installed on your system (usually under site-packages).
-There is also more information on using f2py (including how to use it to wrap C codes) at http://www.scipy.org/Cookbook under the "Using NumPy with Other Languages" heading.
+There is also more information on using f2py (including how to use it to wrap C codes) at https://scipy-cookbook.readthedocs.io under the "Interfacing With Other Languages" heading.